gknowles/dimapp/src/cli/README.md

   --help          Show this message and exit.
   --fruit STRING  type of fruit
   -w, --worm      make it icky
+$ a.out --fruit=orange
+Does the orange have a worm?
+No!
+$ a.out -w
+Does the apple have a worm?
+Yes :(
 ```

 ## Argument Names